Chart Color Schemes

 Bardwell Valley shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational qualifications in Bardwell Valley trail regional benchmarks, with 30.5% of residents aged 15+ holding university degrees compared to 38.7% in SA3 area.
-Bachelor degrees are the most common at 20.6%, followed by postgraduate qualifications (7.9%) and graduate diplomas (2.0%).
-Trade and technical skills are prominent, with 28.5% of residents aged 15+ holding vocational credentials – advanced diplomas (11.2%) and certificates (17.3%).
-Educational participation is high, with 29.8% of residents currently enrolled in formal education.
+Educational qualifications in Bardwell Valley trail regional benchmarks with 30.5% of residents aged 15+ holding university degrees compared to 38.7% in SA3 area.
+This gap highlights potential for educational development and skills enhancement.
+Bachelor degrees lead at 20.6%, followed by postgraduate qualifications (7.9%) and graduate diplomas (2.0%).
+Trade and technical skills feature prominently, with 28.5% of residents aged 15+ holding vocational credentials - advanced diplomas (11.2%) and certificates (17.3%).

 Frequently Asked Questions - Education